of all our most recent UK undergraduates (FT and PT) are in employment or further study after six months

 You'll join a friendly community of almost 19,000 staff and students

 Plagiarism is an aspect of academic misconduct which threatens fair assessment.
 It also raises important learning and teaching issues.
-Consistency is key, as is a dovetailing of governance, regulations, conventions and penalties, with support, guidance and education of both staff and students in good anti-plagiarism practice.
+Support, guidance and education of both staff and students in good anti-plagiarism practice is key.

-The University’s Plagiarism Policy has been revised and approved by Academic Board for implementation in September 2015.
+The University’s Plagiarism Policy was approved by Academic Board for implementation in September 2015.

 University procedures for dealing with alleged cases of plagiarism are detailed in the Assessment Procedures Manual.

 Advice and Guidance on using Turnitin is available from the Blackboard HELP tab.

 Course Enquiries: +44 (0)1227 928000University Switchboard: +44 (0)1227 927700

 Last edited: 19/03/2019 16:33:00